gitduck1/texasinstrumentscore/README.md

 * New piece sounds:
   * TGM 1

-## Previous versions by Dr Ocelot can be found at [Dr-Ocelot/tetralegends](https://github.com/Dr-Ocelot/tetralegends)
+**Previous versions by Dr Ocelot can be found through [this link](https://github.com/doktorocelot/tetralegends/blob/master/changelog.html).**

+Tetra Legends™& ©Dr Ocelot.
+All other trademarks are the property of their respective owners, trademark fair use doctrines apply.